The Wrapper uses a ping system as one of its methods of monitoring the JVM.

 But you have no idea how common the slow ping responses are or how much extra leeway you have given yourself.

-This property allows you specify that the Wrapper should log a warning in the log file whenever a ping response of JVM takes longer than a threshold number of seconds.
+This property allows you specify that the Wrapper should log a warning whenever a ping response of JVM takes longer than a threshold number of seconds.

 Setting this property value to "0" (zero) means never log any warnings.

 Log Example of slow ping responses during heavy swapping:

 wrapper | Pinging the JVM took 4 seconds to respond.

 wrapper | Pinging the JVM took 9 seconds to respond.

 wrapper | Pinging the JVM took 10 seconds to respond.

 wrapper | Pinging the JVM took 6 seconds to respond.